 Mill's best response to these kinds of arguments is to say that the power to regulate speech and behavior would be misused.
-There might be some instances when it could be correctly used to bring about greater overall happiness, but there would be many more in which it would be used to bring about worse consequences.
-Thus while utilitarianism and the Harm Principle seem to diverge in theory, they come much closer to one another when we think about how things would be in practice.
+He should concede that there might be some instances when this power could be used to bring about greater overall happiness, but there would be many more in which it would be used to bring about worse consequences.
+Mill's case is supported by his observations of political behavior.
+He believed that the public tends to err on the side of conformity at the expense of individual happiness.
+If so, government action in a democracy would, generally speaking, promote happiness less than individual liberty.
+Thus while utilitarianism and the Harm Principle may diverge in theory, they come much closer to one another when we think about how things would be in practice.